-Employees who wish to report sexual harassment should file a report with Human Resources, Title IX Coordinator, Deputy Title IX Coordinator, or designee.
-This includes employees who may have a professional license requiring confidentiality, so long as the University does not employ them in that professional role.
+Employees who wish to report sexual harassment should file a complaint with the Title IX Coordinator, Deputy Title IX Coordinator, or designee.
+All University officials with knowledge of an occurrence of Sexual Harassment and authority to institute corrective measures on behalf of the institution have a duty to report sexual harassment to the Title IX Coordinator, Deputy Title IX Coordinator, or other designee when they receive a report of such conduct, witness such conduct, or otherwise obtain information about such conduct and must do so within 24 hours of receiving such information.
+This includes employees who may have a professional license requiring confidentiality, so long as they are not employed by the University in that professional role.
 An employee not reporting sexual harassment as required by this policy may be disciplined accordingly, up to, and including termination.
 This section does not apply to employees identified below as confidential advisors.